phrutis/bip39scan/README.md

 When you search with binary database the program does not know what coin you are looking for.<br>
 BE SURE TO SPECIFY - t typecoin
+Use a specific type: P2SH, P2PKH_UNCOMPRESSED, P2PKH, bech32, ethereum<br>
+Or use the HEX type for all coin types
 <hr>

+**What does -t HEX look for?**

+By specifying this type, you are searching for 5 types of coins at once.<br>
+BTC P2PKH<br>
+BTC P2PKH_Uncompressed<br>
+BTC P2SH<br>
+BTC Bech32 p2pkh<br>
+ETH<br>
+The program searches for 160 hashes from addresses, you can add 160 hashes from other coins.<hr>

 ## bip39scan.exe -h
 ```